 Apprenticeship Reforms

-The government has been carrying out a series of reforms to the apprenticeship system with the intention of making sure that apprenticeships deliver the skills that employers want and the work opportunities that people need.
-While employer and apprentice satisfaction rates with the existing system are very high the number of employers actually involved in the government's apprenticeship programme was running at about 15%.
-The Government's response, based on a 2012 review, was to give employers more control and a greater financial stake ('co-investment') in the system.
-This has led to the following reforms;
+The government carried out a series of reforms to the apprenticeship system over the last few years with the intention of making sure that apprenticeships deliver the skills that employers want and the work opportunities that people need.
+This has led to the following reforms:

-- The rewriting by employers of all current apprenticeship 'frameworks' to new apprenticeship 'standards' updating the content of all apprenticeships, introducing grading and end point assessments.
+- The rewriting by employers of all apprenticeship 'frameworks' to new apprenticeship 'standards' updating the content of all apprenticeships, introducing grading and end point assessments.
+From 1 August 2020, all new apprenticeship learners must start on apprenticeship standards.
+All remaining frameworks will be withdrawn to new learners from 31 July 2020.

-- The government's ambition is to achieve 3 million apprenticeship starts between 2015 and 2020.
-In order to help fund this and inspire participation a new Apprenticeship Levy was introduced from April 2017.
+- The government introduced the Apprenticeship Levy in April 2017.
 This requires all employers with a pay bill over £3 million each year, to pay into the Levy and spend this money of apprenticeship training and assessment costs.

 - All public sector organisations will be required to make sure that 2.3% of their workforce are apprentices from 2017/18.